 - a.
 All applications submitted before the national closing date will be considered equally and included in the Local Authority initial allocation of school places.
-Applications received after the national closing date will be processed in accordance with the St Helens admissions scheme for schools detailed in the St Helens admissions information booklets. - b.
-A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22(1) of the Children Act 1989.
+Applications received after the national closing date will be processed in accordance with the Local Authority admissions scheme for schools detailed in the Local Authority admissions information booklets. - b.
+A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social c.
+For a child to be considered as a Catholic, evidence of a Catholic Baptism is required.
+Baptism should take place before the closing date for applications.

+Services functions (under section 22(1) of the Children Act 1989.
 A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangements order or special guardianship order.